 How Much Paint Costs

-What type of paint materials you choose has a big impact on how much it's going to cost to paint your home — not to mention how it looks and how long it lasts.
-To determine how much paint will cost, you first need to understand the different types, finishes, and quality of paint, and if you'll need primer, too.
+The type of paint materials you choose greatly affects the cost to paint your home — not to mention how the paint looks and how long it lasts.
+To calculate how much paint will cost, start by understanding the different types, finishes, and quality of paint, and whether you'll need primer.

 Generally, there are two types of paint: latex-based paint and oil-based paint.

-Latex paint (also known as water-based paint) is the most common type of paint for home use, since it rolls on smoothly, dries quickly, is environmentally friendly, and tends to have less of an odor than oil-based paint.
-The main drawback of latex paint, though, is it's less durable than oil-based paint, meaning it's more prone to scratches.
+Latex paint (also known as water-based paint) is the most common type of paint for home use, since it rolls on smoothly, dries quickly, is environmentally friendly, and tends to have less odor than oil-based paint.
+The main drawback, though, is it's less durable than oil-based paint, meaning it's more prone to scratches.

 Oil-based paint is commonly used for high-moisture areas, such as bathrooms and kitchens, and floors, trims, and moldings, since these areas take more abuse over time than walls do.
-Typically oil-based paints are less expensive than latex paints, take longer to dry, can create bad odor while drying, and contain more volatile organic compounds (VOCs), which essentially means they're less environmentally friendly.
+Typically oil-based paints are less expensive than latex paints, take longer to dry, can create bad odor while drying, and contain more volatile organic compounds, which means they're less environmentally friendly.

 Here's the cost breakdown for latex- and oil-based paints: